How To Install a Smoke Detector

 If you need to install new smoke detectors in your home, this guide provides easy step-by-step instructions.

 For a carbon monoxide alarm installation, see our How To Install a Carbon Monoxide Detector project guide.
+Need supplies fast?
+Order before noon for convenient scheduled same-day delivery.

 It’s important that smoke alarms be installed in the proper locations in your home.